 Trend #9: Internet of Things (IoT)

+When we explore future information technology trends in supply chain we can’t ignore the internet of things.
 IoT has yet to infiltrate the supply chain from beginning to end; however, IoT is used in a number of ways throughout the supply chain process.
 Airplanes use IoT through sensors to provide real-time data as a way to improve supply chain efficiency.
 You can also use it throughout manufacturing and logistics processes, demand management, preventative maintenance and sourcing applications.
 And, you can minimize downtime, analyze customer behavior and react far more proactively to customer demands.

 Trend #10: Information That Informs Logistic Decisions